kellylougheed/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.homePlanet = "Mars"
 ```

+No, because fred is a constant declared by "let."

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+Declare the variable with "var" instead of "let."

 ### Question 3